tajtiattila/joyster/README.md

 Example
 -------

-Example configuration for Elite: Dangerous follows.
+An example configuration for Elite: Dangerous with the controls below can be found in the misc/ed directory.

 ### Flight controls